D-6/D6-Dungeon/README.md

 # About the Game

-D6 Dungeon is a multiplayer randomly generated rougelike dungeon crawler.
-Players take the challenger of clearing the dungeon with a friend, and work together to defeat monsters, power up with items, and defeat the level boss.
+D6 Dungeon is a multiplayer roguelike dungeon crawler.
+Players take the challenge of clearing the dungeon with a friend, and work together to defeat monsters, power up with items, and defeat the level's boss.
 Traversing downwards after each boss, players are faced with newly generated levels, to give a fresh gameplay experience.

 ## Instructions